StamusNetworks/SELKS/kubernetes/README.md

 Update the PV's and storage class according to your own needs.
 Replace username and password in the secret definitions.

 Choose between Logstash with Filebeat, or Fluentd with Fluent-bit.
-Fluentd uses rather significantly less memory (Logstash uses 1G to 1,5G by default, Fluentd uses about 100M), but you need to build your own container image with certain plugins and push to a (self-hosted) Private Docker Registry in order to use all of the features available by default via Logstash.
-We've included some basic Kubernetes logging in the Fluentd/Fluent-bit configuration.
+Fluentd uses rather significantly less memory (Logstash uses 1G to 1,5G by default, Fluentd uses about 100M), but you need to build your own container image with certain plugins and push to a (Private) Docker Registry in order to use all of the features available by default via Logstash.

 ```bash
 # Setup storage